Introduction to Philosophy of Technology, 7.5 cr (EIN005F)

 Assessment

 You will be examined through an individual essay that focuses on a key theme in the Philosophy of Technology relevant to your doctoral research.
-You are also expected to take an active part in the seminars—both the module seminars and the final seminar where you present your essay.
+You are also expected to take an active part in the seminars – both the module seminars and the final seminar where you present your essay.

-Application
+Application and admission

 Introduction to Philosophy of Technology (EIN005F) is not currently open for applications.

-General admission and selection information is found on our page "Doctoral studies at the Department of Informatics".
+General information about admission and selection can be found on our page Doctoral studies at the Department of Informatics.

 Introduction to Philosophy of Technology